Sea of Sand: Writing

 Producers Monty Berman and Bob Baker ran Tempean Films which specialised in "B" pictures.
-They wanted to make a film about the long range patrol group in the law and commissioned Sean Fielding, who knew Berman in the war, to do a story.
-The script was then written by noted author and screenwriter Robert Westerby.
-The film's technical advisor was Bill Kennedy Shaw, who served as the LRDG's intelligence officer during desert campaign in North Africa.
+They wanted to make a film about the Long Range Desert Group and commissioned Sean Fielding, who knew Berman in the war, to do a story.
+The script was then written by author and screenwriter Robert Westerby.
+The film's technical advisor was Bill Kennedy Shaw, who served as the LRDG's intelligence officer during the North African Campaign.

-The film was originally going to be made through George Minter of Renown as part of a four picture slate.
+The film was originally going to be made through George Minter of Renown as part of a four-picture slate.
 However Tempean succeeded in raising finance from the Rank Organisation.
 "We had made a few films by then but nothing of that scale," said Berman.

 Michael Craig and John Gregson were loaned from Rank to make the film.
 Richard Attenborough was also cast in what he called "a minor variation on the same bloody character I seemed condemned to play forever."

-Guy Green liked the script and said the producers "wanted to shoot it in the studio with a pile of sand, but I said I didn’t think I could do that, so we shot it in Libya at a time when the king still held sway."
+Guy Green liked the script and said the producers "wanted to shoot it in the studio with a pile of sand, but I said I didn't think I could do that, so we shot it in Libya at a time when the king still held sway."